Hearing range: Humans

 Human hearing area in frequency and intensity.
 Dashed line describes possible changes due to excessive hearing strain (e.g. loud music).

 In humans, sound waves funnel into the ear via the external ear canal and reach the eardrum (tympanic membrane).
 The compression and rarefaction of these waves set this thin membrane in motion, causing sympathetic vibration through the middle ear bones (the ossicles: malleus, incus, and stapes), the basilar fluid in the cochlea, and the hairs within it, called stereocilia.
-These hairs line the cochlea from base to apex, and the part stimulated and the intensity of stimulation gives an indication of the nature of the sound.
+These hairs line the cochlea from base to apex, and the part stimulated and the intensity of stimulation give an indication of the nature of the sound.
 Information gathered from the hair cells is sent via the auditory nerve for processing in the brain.

 The commonly stated range of human hearing is 20 to 20,000 Hz.
 Under ideal laboratory conditions, humans can hear sound as low as 12 Hz and as high as 28 kHz, though the threshold increases sharply at 15 kHz in adults, corresponding to the last auditory channel of the cochlea.
 The human auditory system is most sensitive to frequencies between 2,000 and 5,000 Hz.
 Individual hearing range varies according to the general condition of a human's ears and nervous system.
 The range shrinks during life, usually beginning at around the age of eight with the upper frequency limit being reduced.
 Women lose their hearing somewhat less often than men.
 This is due to a lot of social and external factors.
 For example, men spend more time in noisy places, and this is associated not only with work but also with hobbies and other activities.
 Women have a sharper hearing loss after menopause.
 In women, hearing decrease is worse at low and partially medium frequencies, while men are more likely to suffer from hearing loss at high frequencies.

 An audiogram showing typical hearing variation from a standardized norm.